 This is a law that can never be equally enforced; one right must suffer to enable another.
 Would the same advocates of this bill push equally hard for the president’s “right” or preference only to be referred to (or about) as “President Trump?”
 It is the same principle, isn’t it?
 And what if someone chooses to be referred to as “Allah?”

 California is trialing this in the care facilities, but it will soon enough be pushed as law for all individuals in the state.
-Government involvement in how two individuals interact with each other is wrong on so many levels; it is invasive, and it is social engineering in the worst possible sense.We value your comments!
-Please weigh in on our comment section below.
+Government involvement in how two individuals interact with each other is wrong on so many levels; it is invasive, and it is social engineering in the worst possible sense.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com